Tricks to Reverse a Linked List Recursively

 return last;

-Isn't it amazing how the entire linked list is reversed like that?
-Recursive code is this concise and elegant, but there are two points to note:
+Amazing!
+Now the whole linked list is reversed.
+Recursive code is simple and elegant, but there are two things to pay attention to:

-- The recursive function must have a base case, which is this line:
+- The recursive function needs a base case, which is this line:

 if (head == null || head.next == null) {